CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```

 > [!WARNING]
 > the above is a bit of a hack.
-The lack of easy interfaces between `podman` and the Azure container registry has been [an open issue for some time](https://github.com/Azure/azure-cli/issues/14768#issue-678300971).
+The lack of easy interfaces between `podman` and the Azure container registry was [an open issue for some time](https://github.com/Azure/azure-cli/issues/14768#issue-678300971).

+>[!NOTE]
+> As of March 2024 [a less hacky approach should be possible](https://github.com/Azure/azure-cli/commit/4231b2b6ea913af966a213bac862a9cc235adcb9).
+Once we have confirmed that it works in practice, we will update the above guidance.

 If you ever decide to replace `podman` with actual `docker`, you may wish to run `sudo rm /usr/bin/docker` to remove the symlink before installing real `docker`.